 On behalf of the Board, I would like to take this opportunity to express our gratitude to all our valued customers, business partners, associates and shareholders for their constant support.
-I would also like to deeply thank our employees for their dedication and outstanding performance all along, without which our sustained achievements would not be possible.
+I would also like to deeply thank our employees for their dedication and outstanding performance all along.

+Liu Naiyue

-Liu Naiyue Chairman and Executive Director Hong Kong, 29 March 2021
+Chairman and Executive Director Hong Kong, 30 March 2022